spaceninja/dnd-adventures/src/adventures/history-channel/part-2.md

 <aside class="block-torn-paper">

 **Quest: Defeat the Champion:** The Champion has become a real pain in the Security Chief’s rear, and if the opportunity arises, she may ask the characters to help take her down.
+She's already hacked the cloning computer to scramble the Champion's data, so the cloning process will fail, and she'll die permanently.

 In exchange, she offers better treatment while the characters are in custody.
 Better food, rest, respect.
 She may even be willing to look the other way when it comes to contraband or sneaking out into the main station, and may ask the Security Guards to go easy on the characters.
 This should be presented as a very non-committal you-scratch-my-back-maybe-I’ll-scratch-yours kind of thing.
 She thinks she has the upper hand and is not likely to negotiate.

 </aside>

 ## Return to the Arena

-TODO intro
+After spending the day recovering in security (allow the characters to take a long rest), they are escorted back to the Arena and placed in the same holding pen as last time.

 <figure>
   <a href="/images/history-channel/deck-01-labels@2490.webp">